ovh/docs/pages/public_cloud/public_cloud_databases/information_01_security_overview/guide.en-gb.md

 ## 2.Best pratices to be deployed on the service

 ### 2.1 Recommandations once service delivered
-Once you have followed [these first steps to subscribe you this service](/pages/public_cloud/public_cloud_databases/databases_01_order_control_panel) and reset the default password communicated to access to the service.
+Once you have followed [these first steps to subscribe you this service](/pages/public_cloud/public_cloud_databases/databases_01_order_control_panel) and reset the default password communicated to access to the service.<br>
-You must after filter connections by using IPtable.
+You must after filter connections by using IPtable.<br>
 You can also activate a private connection by using the vRack option.

 ### 2.2 Vulnerability scans
 You are authorized to perform vulnerability scans on the service you have subscribed to.
-OVHcloud doesn't have to be previously informed.
+OVHcloud doesn't have to be previously informed.<br>
-Security measures deployed by OVHcloud (especially network protection) aren't disabled, the reason why such audit purpose must demonstrate the clear vision about the security level of customer infrastructure.
+Security measures deployed by OVHcloud (especially network protection) aren't disabled, the reason why such audit purpose must demonstrate the clear vision about the security level of customer infrastructure.<br>
 You are not authorized to use your service to scan other infrastructure.

 ## 3.SLA
-SLA are available only for "Business" and "Enterprise" plans of this service.
+SLA are available only for "Business" and "Enterprise" plans of this service.<br>
-Exception for Mongo DB, SLA are available for "Production" and "Advanced" plans.
+Exception for Mongo DB, SLA are available for "Production" and "Advanced" plans.<br>
-SLA for Business range are 99,90% and for Enterprise range are 99,95%.
+SLA for Business range are 99,90% and for Enterprise range are 99,95%.<br>
 The calculation method of SLA consists on the total number of minutes in the month in question deducted from the number of minutes of unavailability over the month in question.
 The total is divided by the total number of minutes in the month.
 Service credits could be 10%, 25 % or 100% of the hourly cost per hour of unavailability of the affected Service.
 You can refer to Particular Conditions of the service to get more details about monthly available rate for each service range or plan and credits limitation.w